QDoubleDawg/CS178_Project1/README.md

 # CampusCart

 CampusCart is a full-stack web app that helps college students buy and sell used items like textbooks, furniture, clothes, and electronics.
-It offers a streamlined experience for signing up, browsing listings, messaging sellers, and managing item data with both SQL and DynamoDB.
+It offers a streamlined experience for signing up, browsing listings, messaging sellers, and manages item and user data with both SQL and DynamoDB.

 ---